Employees with financial stress can cost you money, but don’t worry, there are ways to get productivity back in the workplace.

 Our research also found that only one-third of Australian workers are confident about retiring comfortably.
 Help your employees set goals around retirement to reduce the impact of financial stress.
 Ask them to check out the ASFA Retirement Standard so they can start thinking about how they can achieve their desired lifestyle goals in retirement.

 Provide ways they can identify and keep track of their goals

-Financially stressed employees are less likely to set themselves financial goals and only a third of them keep track.
+Financially stressed employees are less likely to set themselves financial goals and only a third of them keep track, according to our research.
 Help them take the first step to identify, explore and prioritise their goals with our handy online goals tool.
 They can then keep track using the secure online service My AMP.